nishthasharma1/nishthasharma1.github.io/content/posts/third_post.md

     1. in a club → i can see why people would not enjoy that atmosphere, it’s sticky, smelly and busy
     2. in my room → i love being able to dance in my comfort, to the max or the least, it’s so fun to not be SEEN but still be seen
 20. my learning curve with cooking
-    1. i have my good days, now the usual(s) are burritos with salad and patties alongside an exquisite palate of sauces combination cured by your very own, nishtha 🙂
+    1. i have my good days, now the usual(s) are burritos with salad and patties alongside an exquisite palate of sauces combination cured by your very own
     2. i like making manchurian, or anything with paneer tbh, it makes life so much better
 21. all of my ‘seasons’ of passions
     1. i have a rock climbing era
-    2. i have a dresses and skirts era (living it rn)
+    2. i have a dresses era (living it rn)
-    3. i have a rappers era → entailed of oversized clothing + talking like i am from the hood
+    3. i have a rappers era → entailed of oversized clothing
     4. i have the runners era → I WANNA DO A HALF MARATHON

     yeah, i am grateful for many things.